 Knowing when to bow in Japan and the right way to bow can seem daunting for first-time visitors, particularly because bowing isn't very common in Western culture.
 Meanwhile, bowing comes naturally for Japanese people who typically begin learning the important etiquette from a young age.

-No need to feel awkward: with a little practice, you'll be giving and returning bows in Japan without even thinking about it.
-Doing so becomes reflexive after traveling in Japan some time.
+No need to feel awkward: With a little practice, you'll be giving and returning bows in Japan without even thinking about it.
+Doing so becomes reflexive after traveling in Japan for a week or two.

 - Showing respect